libAtoms/matscipy/docs/applications/plasticity.rst

 Some dislocation systems feature additional complexity, as they can dissociate into two partial dislocations connected by a stacking fault.
 These kinds of dislocations subclass `matscipy.dislocation.CubicCrystalDissociatedDislocation`, and follow a near-identical interface.

-`matscipy.gamma_surface` implements classes which assist in the modeling of these stacking faults, as well as more general gamma surfaces.
+:mod:`matscipy.gamma_surface` implements classes which assist in the modeling of these stacking faults, as well as more general gamma surfaces.
 The classes can be initialised based on a dislocation system, or by known axes.
 Installation and tests
 ----------------------